adrianastan/tada/README.md

    ```
    python run_ood.py
    ```
    The output will show the results for each of the 5 datasets in terms of OOD detection accuracy.
-5 checkpoints from each dataset are set aside: 2 for validation and 2 for testing.
+Four random checkpoints from each dataset (20 in total) are set aside: two for validation and two for testing.
+The kNN distance is computed over the validation samples, and the results are shown over the test samples.